On This Page:

 Important information for instructors regarding UMass Amherst IT computer classrooms is provided below.

-Single session reservations must be made two weeks in advance.
+Single session reservations must be made at least two weeks in advance.

 Reservations are accepted for class sessions when students will be working on computers.
 Reservations are not accepted for lectures or student study time.
 The faculty member or TA must be present throughout the class session.

-We offer different configurations of classrooms to meet the needs of a variety of teaching styles.
-We have both PC and Mac classrooms.
-Most of our classrooms can accommodate 20 students; the largest is a 39-seat PC lab.
+We offer a number of classroom configurations to accommodate a variety of teaching styles.
+We offer classrooms with either Windows or Mac operating systems.
+Most of our classrooms can accommodate 25 students; the largest is a 39-seat Windows lab.
 For a complete list of classroom locations and seating capacities, see our Classroom page.

 We encourage you to email us at email@example.com to schedule a preliminary consultation, even if your plans are not completely finalized.